CarlKCarlK/range-set-blaze/README.md

 See the [benchmarks](https://github.com/CarlKCarlK/range-set-blaze/blob/main/docs/bench.md) for performance comparisons with other range-related crates.

 Generally, for many tasks involving clumpy integers and ranges, `RangeSetBlaze` is much faster than alternatives.
-It also offers a full set of fast set operations.

 The benchmarks are in the `benches` directory.
 To run them, use `cargo bench`.